tehron/tehbot/README.md

 Tehbot has an active command line which accepts the following commands (commands have to be preceded with a slash `/`:
 * `reload` -- reloads all plugins and applies all changes made to tehbot's connections
 * `quit` -- quits tehbot (optional arguments are supplied as quit message)
-* `stats` -- shows some statistics about conneted networks' status and period command plugins
+* `stats` -- shows some statistics about connected networks' status and period command plugins
 * `config` -- edit or show tehbot's settings

 ## Configuration